my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

   This shows $\overline{X}_n \xrightarrow{m.s} \mu$, which implies $\overline{X}_n \xrightarrow{p} \mu$.

-Unbiasedness vs Consistency
+**Unbiasedness vs Consistency**

 - Unbiasedness, $\mathbb{E}(\hat{\theta})=\theta$, is a finite sample property, that holds for any sample size.
 - Consistency, $\hat{\theta}\xrightarrow{p}\theta$, is a asymptotic property, that holds in the limit as $n\to \infty$.
 - Note: neither property implies the other.
-If we are interested in bias, we take the expectation on both sides of the equation, when we are interested in consistency we take the probability limit.
+  + If we are interested in bias, we take the **expectation** on both sides of the equation.
+  + When we are interested in consistency we take the **probability limit**.

 **Central Limit Theorem** (CLT)